 5. Do not forget about the bug spray: the humid weather in Vietnam is an ideal environment for many insects, so without bug spray, it might be unpleasant to sleep at night.

-6. Stay connected with Mobile Data: Most homestay houses would provide free WiFi, but they might be in rural areas with an unstable connection when you travel around.
+6. Stay connected with Mobile Data: Most homestay houses provide free WiFi, but they might be in rural areas with an unstable connection when you travel around.
 It is quite easy to buy SIM Cards in Vietnam and to register for mobile data service in case you want to keep in touch with your friends and family.

-7. Prepare to deal with the heat: some rooms in Vietnamese homestay might not have air conditioners and the temperature may change unexpectedly at night.
+7. Prepare to deal with the heat: some rooms in Vietnamese homestays might not have air conditioners, and the temperature may change unexpectedly at night.
 During the daytime, it can be hot and humid.
 But when the night comes, it can be so chilly that you do not want to leave your blanket (if your room is designed to let the wind blow in).
 Most rooms do come with a ceiling fan.

 Furniture in a countryside homestay is pretty standard

 8. If you want to have a true local lifestyle in a homestay, especially in the Mekong Delta region, hygiene can be a problem.
 Toilets or bathrooms may not be up to what you consider clean and clear, so bring your own toiletries!

 Vietnamese homestay still has many areas for improvement.
 Right now, not many of them can deliver both high-quality service and genuine experience at the same time.
 However, if you can cope with some minor obstacles in living standards, you will soon realize that there are full of peaceful moments and unique knowledge about local life.